ibm-cloud-docs/codeengine/subscription-cos.md

 ### Viewing event information for a job

+If your job prints information to log files, as the `ping` job does, then use the [job logs](/docs/codeengine?topic=codeengine-cli#cli-job-logs) CLI command to view the information that was sent.

 Before you can view event information for your job, you must first create an {{site.data.keyword.cos_short}} event.
 Make a change to your bucket.

-To view the event information that is sent to the job, find the job run that was created from the {{site.data.keyword.cos_short}} event and then view the job run logs.
-For example, to find the job run for the job in the previous example,
+To find the job run for the job in the previous example,

 ```
 ibmcloud ce jobrun list